The Builder Now Says It Will Cost More? They Have Charged More Than You Expected. What Can I Do?

 Top Tip: Beware of the builders that request cash in hand.
 The Money Laundering Regulation applies to anyone paying over c£8k in cash in linked payments for goods or services.
 Even if your project is £10k (including VAT) and you pay this by cash in 5 separate payments of £2k, unless your builder is registered as a high Value Dealer this maybe an offence.

-In larger projects this is not always feasible and in these cases you can protect your deposit or staged payments until the work’s complete by using a deposit protection scheme.
+In larger projects this is not always feasible.
+In these cases you can protect your deposit or staged payments until the work’s complete.
+This can be done by using a deposit protection scheme.
 In this case your money will be stored in a secure account until you and the builder are happy with the work.
 You could also consider an insurance-backed warranty or guarantee.
-Some contractors will sell these to cover the cost of finishing or fixing work if they do a bad job or go out of business.
+Some contractors will sell these to cover the cost of finishing or fixing work if they do a bad job, or go out of business.

-If you agreed a price with the builder but you’ve been charged more, your rights depend on whether you were given a quotation or an estimate.
+If you agreed a price with the builder but you’ve been charged more, your rights depend on whether you were given a quotation or an estimate for a reasonable costs for works.

-The Builder Can’t Charge More Than They’ve Quoted, Unless There’s A Good Reason – Like:
+The Builder Can’t Charge More Than They’ve Quoted, Unless There’s A Good Reason:

 - They let you know they’d need to do extra work, and you agreed to pay more because of it.